Skip to main content

 This feature is available from the Start plan and above.

-Automations enable you to set up specific tasks to be carried out automatically when the translation for a selected language is updated, whether through the user interface, API, or integrations.
-For instance, you could establish a rule to automatically generate machine translations in French whenever the English translations are updated.
+Automations let you set up tasks to run automatically when translations are updated for a selected language.
+This can happen through the user interface, API, or integrations.
+For example, you can create a rule to generate machine translations in French whenever the English translations are updated.

 Getting started

-To get started with automations, open your project and click More > Automations:
+To get started with automations, open your Lokalise project and click More > Automations:

-Then click Create to add a new automation:
+Then click Create automation rules to add a new automation:

 Quotas

-The number of available automations depends on your current subscription plan.
-Automations are counted across all team projects and each language pair is counted as a separate automation.
+• The number of available automations depends on your subscription plan.
+Automations are counted across all team projects, and each language pair is counted as a separate automation.

-The number of characters you can translate using machine translation (MT) is also limited and displayed in the top right corner of the automations page (check the screenshot above).
-The MT characters limit counter resets on the first calendar day of every month.
+• The number of characters you can translate using machine translation (MT) is limited.
+This limit is shown in the top right corner of the automations page.
+The MT character limit resets on the first day of each month.

-If you exceed the automation limits then automations will be disabled and will no longer be triggered.
-Machine translations also won't be run if the MT character limit is exceeded.
+If you exceed the automation limits, automations will be disabled and will no longer run.
+Machine translations and AI translations also won't be run once the quotas are depleted.

 Subscription plan